dekkov/neon4cast_faasr/README.md

 ### Workflow Pipeline
 + 1. getData - Invoke function:
     - Download and process aquatic dataset and upload it to S3
     - This function will act as the starting point for our workflow, invoking both oxygenForecastRandomWalk and temperatureForecastRandomWalk next.
++ 2.
-+ 2a. oxygenForecastRandomWalk:
+    * a. oxygenForecastRandomWalk:
          - Use the filtered dataset to create Oxygen forecast using RandomWalk method and upload it to S3
          - Invoke combined forecast next.
-+ 2b. temperatureForecastRandomWalk:
+    * b.temperatureForecastRandomWalk:
          - Use the filtered dataset to create Temperature forecast using RandomWalk method and upload it to S3
          - Invoke combined forecast next.
 + 3. combineForecastRandomWalk:
     - Download the 2 forecasts file from S3 to generate a combined forecast and store it in S3
     - This function doesn't invoke any function after, meaning this is the end of our workflow.

 ## Register and invoke the simple workflow with GitHub Actions